vatlab/vat-docs/content/Documentation/vtools Commands/update.md

 Note that genotype 1/1 an 2/2 are counted for different variants (0,1) and (0,2), and `#(other)` is counted for both variants.
 Therefore, `#(alt)` equals `#(hom)` X 2 + `#(het)` + `#(other)`*2.

-(:toggleexample Examples: sample statistics:) Using these special functions, we can calculate many sample statistics as various variant info fields:
+<details><summary> Examples: sample statistics</summary> Using these special functions, we can calculate many sample statistics as various variant info fields: